h3ct0rjs/Prograiv/README.md

-# Prograiv
+# ProgrammingIVassignments
-A useful collection of homeworks/Labs/Code for computer programming IV.
+Collection of homeworks/Labs/Code for computer programming IV.
 Course taken at UTP.